intelligent-machine-learning/dlrover/docs/estimator.md

 The first feature is `x` and its type is `float32`.
 The second feature is `y` and is label.
 Its type is `float32`.
-`dlrover.trainer` helps build `input_fn` for train set and test set with those column info.
+`dlrover.trainer` helps build `input_fn` for train set and test set with those columns.

 ### Instantiate the Estimator.
 The heart of every Estimator—whether pre-made or custom—is its model function, model_fn, which is a method that builds graphs for training, evaluation, and prediction.